paschatz/PREMON_Palm-Allometry/README.md

 ## Citations:

+To cite our manuscript:

+- Chatzopoulos, P., Lammerant, R., Thompson, J., Uriarte, M., Zimmerman, J. K., & Muscarella, R. (2024).
+Height–diameter allometry for a dominant palm to improve understanding of carbon and forest dynamics in forests of Puerto Rico.
+Biotropica, 00, 1–12. https://doi.org/10.1111/btp.13297

 To cite this repository:

 - Chatzopoulos, P., & Muscarella, R. (2023). paschatz/PREMON_Palm-Allometry: Height-diameter allometry for a dominant palm to improve understanding of carbon and forest dynamics in forests of Puerto Rico (v2.0.0).
 Zenodo. https://doi.org/10.5281/zenodo.10417497